VeneetBhardwaj/R/README.md

-JPLSBA is a case study on classification of the JPL Small body Dataset (using R)
+JPLSBA is a case study on classification of the NASA JPL Small body Dataset (using R).

 Data Science : Capstone Project edX HarvardX.
 Movie Recommendation System in R.